You are here

 - ICD-10-AM Codes: B65

-Diagnosis is usually established by microscopic identification of eggs in stool or urine.
+The diagnosis may be suspected based on clinical grounds and travel history, but is usually established by microscopic identification of eggs in stool or urine.

 Additional diagnoses covered by SOP

-- Katayama’s fever
+- Katayama fever